Mkhan13/draw_to_speech/README.md

 ### Data Processing Pipeline
 The images are stored as 345 separate ```.npy``` files.
-For each class, up to 1500 images are randomly selected and combined into train, validation, and test ```.npy``` files.
+For each class, up to 1500 images are randomly selected and combined into train, validation, and test ```.npz``` files.
 The drawings are reshaped from flattened vectors into 28x28x1 tensors for CNN input.

 The images are then copied into a standardized folder structure under `data/processed/`:
 ```